Best AI File Renamer & Batch Rename Tools 2026: 8 Tested

 Limitations:

-Best for: Mac users with mixed file types who want both one-off cleanup and ongoing automation.
+Best for: Mac and Windows users with mixed file types who want both one-off cleanup and ongoing automation — and want to pay once.

 2. AI Renamer